-I’m fifteen.
+I’m sixteen.
 I like to read, write, act, and have adventures.
 I’m also a daughter of the King.
 Of God.
 As I’ve recently experienced sickness for a long period of time, I’ve noticed many people around me who are also physically hurting.
 When we aren’t sick, we tend to take it for granted that most people are healthy, but that isn’t true.
 There are a lot of people who are fighting some kind of sickness.
 And my heart goes out to them.
 I know how clueless my family and I were, and we learned many things the hard way.
 God thankfully provided for us and guided us, but I want to share what I’ve learned through this: both the things of faith, and the practical things in dealing with Toxic Black Mold, Multiple Chemical Sensitivity, and Lyme.
 Yes, faith is a apart of it.
 I wanted to help people with my condition, but I couldn’t leave faith out of it.
 God has used this to teach me so much, and I can’t resist sharing!

 You would hear Hope that wouldn’t let go